 Individuals or entities who have not agreed to submit to arbitration generally cannot be required to submit to arbitration except in limited circumstances under agency and contract law principles.
-Compare AT & T Technologies, 475 U.S. at 648 ("arbitration is a matter of contract and a party cannot be required to submit to arbitration any dispute which he has not agreed so to submit".) (quoting Steelworkers, 363 U.S. at 582) with Carlisle, 129 S.Ct. at 1902 ("Because 'traditional principles' of state law allow a contract to be enforced by or against nonparties to the contract through 'assumption, piercing the corporate veil, alter ego, incorporation by reference, third-party beneficiary theories, waiver and estoppel,' the Sixth Circuit's holding that nonparties to a contract are categorically barred from [FAA Section 3] relief was error".); see also Todd v.
+Compare AT & T Technologies, 475 U.S. at 648 ("arbitration is a matter of contract and a party cannot be required to submit to arbitration any dispute which he has not agreed so to submit") (quoting Steelworkers, 363 U.S. at 582) with Carlisle, 129 S.Ct. at 1902 ("Because 'traditional principles' of state law allow a contract to be enforced by or against nonparties to the contract through 'assumption, piercing the corporate veil, alter ego, incorporation by reference, third-party beneficiary theories, waiver and estoppel,' the Sixth Circuit's holding that nonparties to a contract are categorically barred from [FAA Section 3] relief was error."); see also Todd v.
 Steamship Mut.
 Underwriting Ass'n (Bermuda) Ltd., 601 F.3d 329, 334-35 (5th Cir.
 2010) ("Carlisle and other cases discussing whether nonsignatories can be compelled to arbitrate under the FAA are relevant for this case governed by the New York Convention").
 See generally Bernard Hanotiau, COMPLEX ARBITRATIONS: MULTIPARTY, MULTICONTRACT, MULTI-ISSUE AND CLASS ACTIONS, Ch.
 2, May an Arbitration Clause be Extended to Nonsignatories: Individuals, States or Other Companies of the Group?, at 49 - 100 (Kluwer Law International 2006).

-As to discovery matters, however, Section 7 of the FAA provides that "arbitrators ... may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record, document, or paper which may be deemed material...".
+As to discovery matters, however, Section 7 of the FAA provides that "arbitrators ... may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record, document, or paper which may be deemed material in the case".
 9 U.S.C. §7.
-Section 7 proceeds to state that the "district court for the district in which such arbitrators, or a majority of them, are sitting may compel the attendance of such person or persons before said arbitrator or arbitrators".
+Section 7 proceeds to state that the "district court for the district in which such arbitrators, or a majority of them, are sitting may compel the attendance of such person or persons before said arbitrator or arbitrators ....".
 Id.

-Courts have held that an arbitrator's power to issue subpoenas for the attendance of witnesses and subpoenas authorises the arbitrator to summon non-party witnesses to appear before them at any time to give testimony and produce documents.
+It is recognised that Section 7 authorises the arbitrator(s) to summon non-party witnesses to appear to give testimony and produce documents.
 See Stolt-Nielsen SA v.
 Celanese AG, 430 F.3d 567, 569 (2d Cir.
 2005) ("[T]he subpoenas compelled non-parties to appear and provide testimony and documents to the arbitration panel itself at a hearing held in connection with the arbitrators' consideration of the dispute before them.
-The plain language of Section 7 authorizes arbitrators to issue subpoenas in such circumstances".).
+The plain language of Section 7 authorizes arbitrators to issue subpoenas in such circumstances.").